-This ACGME accredited residency program offers a well-rounded neurological education with experience in a variety of subspecialties.
-Physicians who choose UPMC Hamot for their neurology residency are exposed to wide variety of pathologies and patients.
-Our patients come from urban and large surrounding rural areas.
-They each have their own unique pathologies and socioeconomic dynamics from which a resident can learn.
-The rotation experience provides access to inpatient and outpatient care for patients of all ages.
-The residents have five elective rotations from which they could choose from a variety of subspecialties to help supplement their training.
-During these rotations, the residents don’t have to compete with fellows and they get one on one attention from the experts.
-These rotations include neurology inpatient service, neurology outpatient continuity clinic, general neurology, movement disorders (with experience in botulinum toxin injections, deep brain stimulation), epilepsy (with EEG interpretation training (3 months), vagal nerve stimulator, and an epilepsy monitoring unit), nerve conduction studies and EMG training (3+months (see Muscle Nerve.
-2020;61:751-53)), multiple sclerosis, sleep medicine, neuro rehabilitation, neuro intervention, neuroradiology, neurosurgery, neuro intensive care, and neuromuscular medicine (including an ALS clinic and a muscular dystrophy clinic).
-We will be adding 3 new staff physicians over the next 2 years to enhance the training experience for the residents.
+This ACGME accredited residency program offers a well-rounded neurological education with experience in a variety of subspecialities.
+Residents who choose UPMC Hamot for their residency are exposed to a wide variety of pathologies and patients.
+Our patients come from both urban and rural settings.
+They each have their own unique pathologies and socioeconomic dynamics.
+The clinical experience provides access to inpatient and outpatient care for patients of all ages.
+The residents have elective rotations from which they can choose a variety of subspecialities to help supplement their training.
+These rotations include neurology inpatient service, neurology outpatient continuity of care clinic, movement disorders (with experience in botulinum toxin injections, deep brain stimulation), epilepsy (with EEG interpretation training, vagal nerve stimulator, and an epilepsy monitoring unit), nerve conduction studies and EMG training, multiple sclerosis, sleep medicine, neurorehabilitation, neuro intervention, neuroradiology, neurosurgery, neuro intensive care, and neuromuscular medicine (including an ALS clinic and a muscular dystrophy clinic).

 The residents are taught pertinent procedures throughout their training.
-The residents will have an opportunity to be very comfortable performing lumbar punctures, administrating botulinum toxin injections, interpreting carotid and intracranial Doppler testing, baclofen pump adjustments, vagal nerve stimulator adjustments and deep brain stimulator adjustments.
-Another key component the resident must learn, is the business aspect of medicine.
-The residents will learn the business side of medicine through exposure to office management, coding and billing concepts which are taught throughout the program.
-Our didactic/lecture curriculum is available upon request.
+The residents will have an opportunity to be very comfortable performing lumbar punctures, administering botulinum toxin injections, interpreting carotid and intracranial Doppler testing, vagal nerve stimulator adjustments and deep brain stimulator adjustments.
+The residents will learn the business side of medicine through exposure to office management, coding and billing concepts.

-We are the only comprehensive stroke center in the city and region.
-Although Erie is a small city, UPMC Hamot draws from a population base of close to 1 million patients.
-The residents become very familiar and at ease treating acute stroke patients administrating TPA or determining whether they need neuro intervention for clot removal.
-We have a state-of-the-art intensive care unit opening this year where a dedicated neuro intensive care unit will be available for our neurologic patients with a fellowship trained neuro intensivist.
+UPMC Hamot is the only comprehensive stroke center in the city and region.
+UPMC Hamot draws from a population base of close to 1 million patients.
+The residents become very familiar with treating acute stroke patients administering TNK or determining if they need neuro intervention for clot removal.
+UPMC Hamot has a new state-of-the-art 64 bed intensive care unit where a dedicated neuro intensive care unit is available for the neurological patients with a fellowship trained neuro intensivist.

-There is dedicated time in the schedule for the residents to work on research projects and other administrative tasks that are required of them.
-We have a full-time research director who is eager and willing to assist the residents to complete any type of research project.
-We also have the capability to collaborate with the larger UPMC system, as well as, several local universities and medical schools.
-Our residents have published and presented their work in local, national and international venues.
+There is dedicated time in the schedule for residents to work on research projects.
+There is a full-time research director who is eager to assist the residents in completing any type of research project.
+We also have the capability to collaborate with the larger UPMC system, as well as several local universities and medical schools.

 Thank you for considering UPMC Hamot for your residency.
-If you have any questions that are not answered by this website please contact Angela Mulligan, GME senior department manager at firstname.lastname@example.org or by calling 814-877-4178.
+If you have any questions that are not answered by this website please contact Andrina Walters at email@example.com or by calling 814-877-4178.